leonp84/code-institute-project-2/README.md

 - I later realized that editing the text of an existing item allowed users to bypass text validation.
 To address this, I implemented the same validation process used for new items, also for existing items being edited.

-- The text input still accepted an input consisting of a continuous string of letters without spaces.
+- The text input (still) accepts an input consisting of a continuous string of letters without spaces.
 This caused the text display in the to-do list to break the design, with the text bleeding out of bounds into the background.
 To address this issue, the CSS overflow: hidden property was implemented.

-- Initially, the Hover functionality was implemented on all screen sizes, which resulted in odd visual indicators when buttons were clicked on mobile devices.
+- Initially, the Hover functionality was implemented on all screen sizes, which resulted in odd visual indicators when buttons were pressed on mobile devices.
 This was resolved using a Media Query.

 - Initially, the Information Box popup was tied to the `<main>` tag, which caused it to cover the header when the screen vertical size was very long.
 To solve this issue, I tied its positioning to the header itself instead of to the `<main>` tag.